Academy ›

 Module 09 — Legal, Tax & Business Setup

-Every product page on every AU ecommerce store must comply with Australian Consumer Law (ACL).
+Every product page on every ecommerce store must comply with consumer protection law.
 Most do not.
-The ACCC actively enforces ACL on dropshipping stores — fake "limited time" countdowns, vague "lifetime warranty" claims, and missing returns disclosures all draw enforcement.
-Today: the four ACL guarantees, the AU refund policy that complies, and the claims that get the ACCC asking questions.
+Regulators in every major market actively enforce consumer protection on dropshipping stores — fake "limited time" countdowns, vague "lifetime warranty" claims, and missing returns disclosures all draw enforcement.
+Today: the consumer guarantees that apply in your market, the refund policy that complies, and the claims that get regulators asking questions.

 - Acceptable quality.
 Goods must be fit for purpose, free from defects, safe, durable.
 A glove that tears after one use breaches this guarantee.